 With the ability to schedule your ad extensions, you can reduce wasted clicks and cater to targeted customers, increasing your click-through rate potential.
 Creating campaign consistency enhanced by timed promotions will enhance all your offerings.

 Note: Ad extension scheduling is available for the all extension types, except for Image Extensions.
-You can implement ad extension scheduling through Bing Ads, Google Import, Bing Ads API, and Bulk Upload.
+You can implement ad extension scheduling through Microsoft Advertising, Google Import, Microsoft Advertising API, and Bulk Upload.

 To create a new ad extension schedule, first click Campaigns at the top of the page.
 Then click the Ad Extensions tab.